rohbdn07/Url-shortner-nodeJS/README.md

 # File Structure

-The file architecture is based on Models, Views, and Controllers (MVC) application.
-The app structure will look like this:
+The folder architecture is based on Models, Views, and Controllers (MVC) application.
+The project structure will look like this:

 ### contollers